-- If employees are uncertain about the legal rules involving purchase or sale of any stock or securities in Daiichi Sankyo, Co., Ltd., its current or potential competitors, partners, vendors, or other companies that they are familiar with by virtue of their work for the Company, they should consult with Legal Affairs before making any such purchase or sale. - Other companies that may be affected by inside information include our Company's or our parent company's competitors, development and commercialization partners, and vendors.
+- The same rules against using inside information apply when an employee gives that information other than in the necessary course of business to someone else, such as a friend or family member, because he or she may profit from that information by trading in stock or other securities. - If employees are uncertain about the legal rules involving purchase or sale of any stock or securities in Daiichi Sankyo, Co., Ltd., its current or potential competitors, partners, vendors, or other companies that they are familiar with by virtue of their work for the Company, they should consult with Legal Affairs before making any such purchase or sale. - Other companies that may be affected by inside information include our Company's or our parent company's competitors, development and commercialization partners, and vendors.
 Such confidential nonpublic information is considered "material" if it is important enough to affect a reasonable investor's decision to buy or sell shares of any company's stock.
 This includes nonpublic material information about other entities that you may learn through your work at the Company.

-- Q I've heard some rumors in the hallway that Daiichi Sankyo, might acquire a small biotech company.
-Is it okay for me to tell my brother-in-law that the biotech company is "one to watch"? - A No. Recommending or buying stock with knowledge of a potential financial deal that is material and not publicly available would be considered insider trading, and is illegal.
+I've heard some rumors in the hallway that Daiichi Sankyo, might acquire a small biotech company.
+Is it okay for me to tell my brother-in-law that the biotech company is "one to watch"?

+No. Recommending or buying stock with knowledge of a potential financial deal that is material and not publicly available would be considered insider trading, and is illegal.